 So if you’re not too confident about your driving skills, it’s a superb idea to ask for a driver from your rental company.

-Planning is the key to fitting as much as possible into your five-day Costa Rica trip.
-Here’s how to have the most extraordinary vacation in Costa Rica in only 5 days!
+Planning is the key to fitting as much as possible into your five-day Costa Rica trip, that's why I thought I share my itinerary so you have a basis on what you can explore in a short 5 days!

 Day 1: The Capital City, San Jose